scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 * closures, and
 * non-native JS classes.

+### JS operation IR nodes

-For the former, we use a series of helper JS functions that directly embed the operation semantics.
+We use a series of helper JS functions that directly embed the operation semantics.
 For example, `JSMethodApply` is implemented as a call to the following helper:

 ```js